 - The product contains aloe vera.
 This may be an issue for those allergic to aloe.

 Here is a quick overview of some of what I liked and didn't like about the Thrive DUO Patch.
 These are my opinions so take them for what they are.

 |Patent shows cosmoperine facilitates forslean absorption (in rats)||Lack of human studies|

 |Likely safe in healthy people||Do ingredients delivered via a patch do the same as when taken orally?|

 |May have less skin irritation||Two patches recommended (vs. 1 in DFT patch)|

 Does DFT DUO Patch Work?

 Does the DFT DUO Patch help weight loss?
-While I'm skeptical, I can't say either way until clinical studies are published.
-I remain intrigued by the compound, cosmoperine, that's supposed to be able allow the other ingredients to be absorbed through the skin.
+While I'm skeptical, some below have said it worked for them.
+I remain intrigued by cosmoperine, the molecule that helps the other ingredients to be absorbed through the skin.
 If you can afford the Le-vel DUO Patch then, great; give it a try and let me know what happens.
 If you are on the fence or can't afford the Thrive Experience, then I'd say wait for clinical studies to prove the patch works first.